VivekBhat/Flag-Bot/BOT.md

 ==============================
 1 Preconditions:
 -----------------
-  User has the bot slack channel open and a default environment is defined in the configuration file.
+  User has the bot slack channel open.

 2 Main Flow:
 -------------
-  The user can request the bot to show all the feature flags in the code [S1].
+  The user can request the bot to show all the LaunchDarkly feature flags [S1].

 3 Subflows:
 ------------
-  [S1] User requests the bot to list all flags with the command: “list flags” [E1] [S2] Bot will respond with a list of all the feature flags in the code base in the default environment [E2].
+  [S1] User requests the bot to list all flags with the command: “list flags” [E1].
+  [S2] Bot will respond with a list of all the feature flags in all environments [E2].

 4 Alternate Flows:
 -------------------
-  [E1] User misspells the command and the bot will provide a list of all commands and the syntax [E2] No feature flags were found
+  [E1] User misspells the command and the bot will provide a list of all commands and the syntax.
+  [E2] No feature flags were found, and the bot tells the user this.
   ~~~~

 ~~~~